-Retrieval of the homogeneous Green's function from observations at a single boundary finds applications in holographic imaging and inverse scattering (Wapenaar et al. 2016; Diekmann & Vasconcelos 2021) and in monitoring of induced acoustic (Van der Neut et al. 2017) and seismic sources (Brackenhoff et al. 2019).
-Also in those applications the focusing functions are obtained from the reflection response with the Marchenko method.
+Retrieval of the homogeneous Green's function from wave field observations at a single boundary finds applications in holographic imaging and inverse scattering (Wapenaar et al. 2016; Diekmann and Vasconcelos 2021) and in monitoring of induced acoustic (Van der Neut et al. 2017) and seismic sources (Brackenhoff et al. 2019).
+In those applications, the focusing functions are obtained with the Marchenko method from numerically modelled or field reflection responses of 2D inhomogeneous media.